umutdurak/blog/_posts/2022-12-25-do-it-yourself-renovation.md

 ---
 layout: post
-title: "How to Download or Use This Theme"
+title: "DIY Renovation at Home"
 comments: true
-description: "How to Download or Use This Theme"
+description: "What I learned from my DIY Renovation endevour at home"
-keywords: "dummy content"
+keywords: "DIY"
 ---

 ### Use this theme as you main site